Contraz/demosys-py/docs/source/opengl.rst

 - **Frame Buffer Object**: Offscreen rendering targets represented as textures
 - **Vertex Array Object**: Represents the geometry we are drawing using a shader

-Texture
-^^^^^^^

-Textures are normally loaded by requesting the resource by path/name in the initializer of an effect using the ``self.get_texture`` method inherited from the ``Effect`` base class.
-We use the PIL/Pillow library to image data from file.

-Textures can of course also be crated manually if needed.

-.. autoclass:: demosys.opengl.texture.Texture
-    :members:
-    :undoc-members:
-    :show-inheritance:

 Shader
 ^^^^^^

 In oder to draw something to the screen, we need a shader.
 There is no other way.

 Shader should ideally always be loaded from ``.glsl`` files located in a ``shaders`` directory in your effect or project global resource directory.
 Shaders have to be written in a single file were the different shader types are separated using preprocessors.

 ..
 Note:: We wish to support loading shaders in other common formats such as separate files for each shader type.
 Feel free to make a pull request or create an issue on github.

 Like textures they are loaded in the effect using the ``get_shader`` method in the initializer.

 Once we have the reference to the shader object we will need a VAO object in order to bind it.
 We could of course just call ``bind()``, but **the VAOs